 - Fasciculations internal and external, mostly in the calves

-- Asthma (mild become moderate before long covid)
+- Asthma (mild became moderate before long covid)

 - Epistaxis (nosebleeds that mostly just clot in the nose)